yahoo/ycb/README.md

 }
 ```

-From this lookup list, we expand it to all the combinations of values in precedence order:
+From this lookup list, we expand it to all the combinations of values in reverse precedence order:

 `var lookupPaths = expandLookupList(lookupList);`
 ```js